baodaiqin/UKG-RE/README.md

 ### Easy Start
-- You can import our package and load the recently trained models.
+- You can import our package and load the recently trained model.
   ~~~~
   >>> import ugdsre
   >>> model = ugdsre.UGDSRE()